IDEO-coLAB/nomad/README.md

 ## Contribute

 Feel free to dive in!
-[Open an issue](https://github.com/RichardLitt/standard-readme/issues/new) or submit PRs.
+[Open an issue](https://github.com/ideo-colab/nomad/issues/new) or submit PRs.

-Standard Readme follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.

 ## License